stronnag/mwptools/README.md

 ## Installation

-See the [migration guide](docs/mwp-Gtk4-migration-guide.md) for dependencies (and migration from the earlier version).
+See the [migration guide](docs/mwp-Gtk4-migration-guide.md) for dependencies (and migration from the legacy version).

 ```
 meson setup _build --prefix=~/.local --strip